jasvrcek/Javek-Uploader-Wordpress-Plugin/javek-uploader/readme.txt

 == Screenshots ==

-1. View of the upload form.
+1. View of the upload form, step 1.
+2. View of upload form, step 2.

 == Changelog ==

+= 2.0 =
+* Updated plugin to use v2 of Javek Uploader

 = 1.0 =
 * First release